clkelley/Team-7/README.md

 ## Project Synopsis

-Sous Chef is an app that works with you to make the most of your kitchen inventory.
-By allowing you to scan in receipts, Sous Chef allows you to easily find new recipes using ingredients you already have, meaning less time running to the store to buy a missing ingredient and more time discovering new and exciting foods.
+Cork is an app that works with you to find your new favorite wines.
+Cork allows you to simply take a picture of wines you already like and from those suggests new wines for you to try; saving you the time and money of trying hundreds of wines to

 Member | Skills | Personal Traits | Desired Growth | Weaknesses
  --- | --- | --- | --- | ---